Saturday, October 13, 2012

 Ingrid Bergman?

-Yes, Stan, but you can tell it again.
+Yes, Stan, but you can

 We were stationed in ______ during the war.